 Regular pruning and deadheading are important aspects of caring for Nepeta.
 After the first flush of flowers, usually in late spring to early summer, consider cutting the plant by about one-third of its height.
 This encourages fresh growth and often leads to a second bloom later in the season.
 Deadheading, or removing spent flowers, promotes continuous flowering and prevents self-seeding.
 If you wish to prevent the plant from self-sowing, consider cutting back the entire plant after the second flush of flowers in mid-summer.

 Nepeta is generally resistant to pests and diseases, making it a low-maintenance plant.
-Its aromatic leaves contain compounds that repel many common garden pests, including aphids and certain beetles.
+Its aromatic leaves contain compounds that repel many common garden pests, including aphids and certain beetles including the squash beetle.
 However, be mindful of powdery mildew, a fungal disease that can affect Nepeta in humid or poorly ventilated conditions.
 To prevent powdery mildew, ensure proper spacing, provide adequate air circulation, and avoid overhead watering.
-If necessary, you can apply fungicides as a preventive measure.
+If necessary, you can apply organic copper fungicides as a preventive measure.